erikdkarlsson/erikdkarlsson/README.md

 - 👋 Hi, I’m @erikdkarlsson
 - 👀 I’m interested utilizing computers to augment
 - 🌱 I’m currently learning java and nlp in python
-- 💞️ I’m looking to collaborate on nlp projects
+- 💞️ I’m looking to collaborate on nlp and ML projects
 - 📫 How to reach me discord:

 <!---